 MedKoo CAT#: 572985

-Description: MUN 00372, also known as S-acetyl-PEG3-phosphonic acid ethyl ester is a PEG Linker.
-This product has no formal name.
-For the convenience of scientific communication, we named it by combining its InChi Key (3 letters from the first letter of each section) with the last 5 digits of its CAS#, according to MedKoo Chemical Nomenclature (https://www.medkoo.com/page/naming).
+Description: MUN25394; or MUN 00372, also known as S-acetyl-PEG3-phosphonic acid ethyl ester is a PEG Linker.
+This product has no formal name at the moment.
+For the convenience of communication, a temporary code name was therefore proposed according to MedKoo Chemical Nomenclature (see web page: https://www.medkoo.com/page/naming).

 MedKoo Cat#: 572985